hsamrach/BASIL/README.md

     --version                           Show version and exit
     --help                              Show this help message and exit
 ```
+## --dir_depth
+Searching for input data in sub-directories based on the provided number.
+## --pe_extra_opt
+Please refer to [fastp](https://github.com/opengene/fastp) for additional options for paired-end reads manipulation.
 ## --min_genome_cov
 The genome coverage under this value will not be submitted to assembly but its fastq reads will run Kraken2 as usual.
 ## --max_genome_cov